 3. Use leftover egg shells to add calcium to your chickens’ diet

 If your chickens have weak eggshells (the shells crack easily), you need to pump up the calcium to their diet.
 One way to do that is to give them egg shells, which are chock full of calcium, to their diet.

 To include egg shells to her diet, just crush them up and toss into their run, or add to their feed.
 Be sure to incorporate only to that day’s ration so the shells don’t rot the entire bag of feed.

-It’s a great, frugal, way to boost her calcium intake without spending a dime!
+It’s a great way to boost her calcium intake without spending a dime!

 (Don’t have chickens?
-Grind them and throw into to your coffee for a less bitter brew!
-Get this homesteading hack here!)
+Grind the eggshells and throw into to your coffee for a less bitter brew!
+Get this hack here!)